 Negative Decision for Reappointment.

 Due Process.
 In the event of a decision by the chair not to renew a non-tenure faculty member, the chair must notify the faculty member in writing.
 The notice must state the reason(s) for the decision.
 If the department has not provided an evaluation by a faculty committee, the faculty member may request an appeal of the negative decision by a department-level committee convened in accordance with the department guidelines.
 The faculty member must submit the request to the chair, in writing, no later than ten (10) business days after receipt of the written decision.
 The chair’s decision and the committee’s recommendation will be forwarded to the dean for a final decision.
 The dean must notify the candidate of the final decision within thirty (30) days of receipt of the action from the department.
 This notice must be in writing with a copy to the chair.

+Deans shall recuse themselves from making a final decision if they have been involved in a related decision made at a lower level.
+Any party to the decision who has a conflict of interest in the case being reviewed must recuse themselves.

 Negative Decision for Granting Promotion.

 Due Process.
 In the event of a decision by the chair not to promote a non-tenure faculty member, the chair will inform the faculty member in writing and be advised of the reasons.
 If the department has not provided an evaluation by a faculty committee, the faculty member may request a review of the negative decision by the department-level committee convened in accordance with the department guidelines.
 The faculty member must submit the appeal to the chair, in writing, no later than ten (10) business days after receipt of written decision.
 The chair’s recommendation and the committee’s recommendation will be forwarded to the dean for a final decision.
 The dean must notify the candidate in writing of the decision with a copy to the chair, within thirty (30) days of the final decision.

+Deans shall recuse themselves from making a final decision if they have been involved in a related decision made at a lower level.
+Any party to the decision who has a conflict of interest in the case being reviewed must recuse themselves.

 Responsible Party: Provost, dean, chair, faculty

 References and Cross-references.